lcameron05/PCWG-Share-01/README.md

 #Introduction
 This is the repository for an R package that provides code to aggregate responses to the Power Curve Working Group "PCWG_Share_01" exercise.
-More details of the exercise can be found at http://www.pcwg.org.
+More details of the exercise can be found at http://www.pcwg.org and http://www.pcwg.org/PCWG-Share-01/PCWG-Share-01-Definition-Document.pdf.

 #Requirements
 1. A working installation of R. This can be obtained from e.g. http://r-project.org.